matsumotory/mruby-oauth/README.md

 # oauth Class for mruby
-refactored oauth of iij/mruby using mruby-uv and mruby-http
+refactored oauth of iij/mruby using mruby-uv and mruby-http.

+depend on mruby-uv, mruby-http, mruby-simplehttp, mruby-httprequest, mruby-digest, mruby-pack

 ## install by mrbgems
 ```bash